hdrummon/HugoHdrummon/content/post/Write-Ups/Basic Penetration Testing 1 Write up.md

     ifconfig

-This will tell me the ip so that I can ping it from the kali machine.
+This will tell me the IP so that I can ping it from the kali machine.

 <figure>
 <img src="/img/Basic.png" >